 - England, Scotland and Wales : OS 1:25,000 scale mapping is available.

-- Northern Ireland and Republic of Ireland : not available online (paper maps at 1:50,000 scale, and parts of the country at 1:25,000 scale are available)
+- Northern Ireland and Republic of Ireland : not available online (paper maps at 1:50,000 scale, and parts of both countries at 1:25,000 scale are available)

-- Channel Islands : not available online (a paper 1:25,000 scale map is available)
+- Channel Islands : not available online (a paper only 1:25,000 scale map is available)